-My current research at The University of Adelaide and the Waite Research Institute involves understanding how the mycorrhizal pathway of Zn uptake functions – a problem I began working on during my PhD.
+My recent research at The University of Adelaide and the Waite Research Institute involves understanding how the mycorrhizal pathway of Zn uptake functions – a problem I began working on during my PhD.
 Although we have a fundamental understanding of how plants acquire phosphate (Pi) via symbiosis with mycorrhizal fungi, very little research has been conducted to uncover the mechanisms (genes, transporters) that underlie the transport of Zn from fungi to plant, presumably across the peri-arbuscular membrane.
 We have shown through radioisotope tracking that plants can acquire Zn via the mycorrhizal pathway (see below), so the next step will be to uncover the genes that regulate this process.
 To do this, I am using barley as a model plant species, due to its relevance to Australian agriculture.
 In some experiments I also use Medicago truncatula, an important pasture legume in Australia.
 I work in collaboration with, and am housed within the labs and greenhouses of: A/Prof Tim Cavagnaro – a soil ecologist, and Prof Steve Tyerman – a plant physiologist.

 My previous work in Prof Maria Harrison’s lab involved characterising variation in plant physiological responses to formation of arbuscular mycorrhizas in the important and diverse cereal crop Sorghum bicolor.
 I did this by using the parent lines of a NAM population.
 These 15 parent lines are designed to represent the huge diversity in morphological and physiological characteristics apparent in sorghum.
 By growing these diverse lines of sorghum with different AM fungi, and measuring a range of physiological responses such as plant yield and tissue nutrient concentrations, we can start to identify where the potential lies for the mycorrhizal symbiosis to improve the quality of sorghum.
 I also used Brachypodium distachyon, a model plant species for sorghum and other grasses, to dissect and describe the genetic basis of mycorrhizal phosphate (P) and ammonium uptake, using CRISPR/Cas9 molecular cloning techniques.
 You can read an article in the Cornell Chronicle on this research here.